 But I can say that I see good results when using this tool, so don't discount it.
 It can be a great way to work in teams if you don't have the funds for expensive tools.
 Your admins can schedule and check posts.
 Here's how it looks when you schedule a post.

-Just enter your post details, text and image and then click the drop down menu on the RHS to schedule the post: A new window will open up and it’s easy to choose the publish date and time.
+Enter your text and image and then click the drop down menu on the RHS to schedule the post.
+A new window will open up and it's easy to choose the publish date and time.

 A cool feature is that you can also choose whether to remove the post from circulation on your newsfeed after a certain time.
 This could be handy for promotions or seasonal posts.

 Once you have your posts scheduled, you can check them any time by clicking the link to your scheduled posts at the top of your Facebook Page Newsfeed.

 This is what I love about the scheduler… if you or your team are working in Facebook anyway, it's easy to use.
 And you can have an admin or team member check posts before they are published.